 For most jobs, rest breaks are covered by Regulation 12 of the Working Time Regs.
 This states that rest breaks should:

 - Allow the worker to leave their station

 - Allow the worker to not be on-call

 - Be taken during the shift

 However, for transport schedulers, Regulation 24 applies, this states that if a worker has to work during a rest period they will be granted equivalent compensatory rest.

-Mr Crawford, the Claimant, was a relief signalmen who worked alone at a signal station for Network Rail, the Respondent.
+Mr. Crawford, the Claimant, was a relief signalman who worked alone at a signal station for Network Rail, the Respondent.
 Because he worked alone, the Claimant did not have scheduled breaks but was encouraged to take them when there was a natural lull in demand.

-These breaks were usually five minute intervals between train signals and sometimes totalled more than 20 minutes on aggregate.
+These breaks were usually five-minute intervals between train signals and sometimes totaled more than 20 minutes on aggregate.
 However, the breaks were seldom 20 minutes of uninterrupted rest and the Claimant was still on call whilst taking a break.

 The takeaway point: